03LimbuA/Sales-Analysis---Walmart/README.md

 ## The Analysis
 **The coding used to find these results can be found in this file: [WalmartSQLqueries.sql](https://github.com/03LimbuA/Sales-Analysis---Walmart/blob/main/WalmartSQLqueries.sql)**

-**The full analysis answering the questions below can be found in this file:**
+**The full analysis answering the questions below can be found in this file: [analysis walmart word PDF.pdf](https://github.com/03LimbuA/Sales-Analysis---Walmart/blob/main/analysis%20walmart%20word%20PDF.pdf)**

 ### Generic Question
 1. How many unique cities does the data have?